| |

 William de Tokisdene was one of the jury who sat upon the

-which inquisition he is stated to have held as a free tenant a
+inquisition he is stated to have held as a free tenant a fourth part of

 |